 The group rights that Réaume suggests might relate to participatory goods are rights against “outsiders” rather than “insiders”.
 And they would be rights not to outsiders’ participation in the good, but to their non-prevention of, and their non-interference with, the group’s participatory good and perhaps also rights to measures and resources that will facilitate the group’s continued enjoyment of its participatory good.
 A linguistic minority may, for instance, have a right that the majority society should establish, maintain and respect arrangements that will secure the minority’s ability to continue using its language.
 Similarly, an indigenous minority may have a right that the majority society should institute arrangements that will protect its traditional form of life, which form of life is, for the minority’s members, a participatory good.
 But these externally directed rights would remain rights grounded in the group’s interest in its participatory good and that, for Réaume, means they must be group rights.

 Groups may be found improper subjects of rights because they lack properties, other than genuine integrity, that are deemed essential for right-holding.
-In general, proponents of the interest theory of rights have been able to view group rights more generously than those who adhere to the choice theory, although the supposition that groups can have interests has not gone unchallenged (Wall 2003, 273).
-Choice theorists will not extend rights to groups that are incapable of “exercising” them, such as groups distinguished merely by an ascriptive identity.
-They can extend rights to organised groups that possess decision-procedures (Preda 2012; Sumner 1987, 209–211), but some argue that even those groups are not capable of the kind of agency required for right-holding (Wellman 1995, 157–65; Wall 2000, 2003, 270–6; cf. Nickel 1997).
+As we have seen, proponents of the interest theory of rights are able to view group rights more generously than those who adhere to the choice theory, although the supposition that groups can have interests has not gone unchallenged (Wall 2003, 273).
+Choice theorists can extend rights to organised groups that possess decision-procedures (Preda 2012; Sumner 1987, 209–211), but some argue that even those groups are incapable of the agency required for right-holding (Wellman 1995, 157–65; Wall 2000, 2003, 270–6; cf. Nickel 1997).
 Again, if sentience is a necessary condition of right-holding, that may disqualify groups as right-holders: “groups are composed of sentient individuals, but they do not themselves feel anything” (Rainbolt 2006, 208.
 See also Kymlicka 1989, 241–2; Ellis 2005, 206–7.
 For a contrary view, see Graham 2002, 89–104).

 For the most part, scepticism about group rights presupposes a corporate conception of those rights.
-It challenges claims that groups can have a being, status or value that is not reducible to that of their members.
+It challenges claims that a group might have a being, status or value that is not reducible to that of its members.
 But, since the collective conception makes none of those claims, it is largely untouched by that scepticism.
-It is not, however, exempt from other sorts of objection to group rights.
+It is not, however, exempt from other sorts of objection.

-Worries about the moral implications or consequences of ascribing rights to groups, relate not only to whether we should accept that groups have rights but also to how ready we should be to vest rights in groups.
-The common thread running through these worries is the threat that group rights may pose to individuals and their rights.
+Worries about the moral implications or consequences of ascribing rights to groups relate not only to whether we should accept that groups have rights but also to how generously we should ascribe rights to them.
+The common thread running through these worries is the threat that group rights might pose to individuals and their rights.
 Sometimes the concern is for those inside, and sometimes for those outside, the right-holding group.

-Another fear concerns the power that group rights may enable a group to wield over its members (e.g. Macdonald 1989; Offe 1998, 131–5; Waldron 1993, 363–6).
-When we concede that a group has rights, those may be rights that it holds against its own members and that it can use to regiment their lives.
-Thus, once again, the rights held and wielded by a group may be rights exercised at the expense of those who fall within it.
+Another fear concerns the power that a group may wield over its own members (e.g. Macdonald 1989; Offe 1998, 131–5; Waldron 1993, 363–6).
+When we allow that a group has rights, those may be rights that enable it to regiment the lives of its members.
+Thus, once again, group rights may function to the detriment of those who fall within the group.
 In one respect, that seems an unnecessarily invidious way of representing the relationship between groups and their members.
-There is nothing unusual about a group's organising itself so that it can make decisions collectively, either directly or through appointees, that bind its members severally.
-That describes the normal state of affairs for tennis clubs, anglers' associations, political parties, churches and any number of quite unremarkable groups.
+There is nothing unusual about a group’s organising itself so that it can make decisions collectively, either directly or through appointees, that bind its members severally.
+That describes the normal state of affairs for tennis clubs, anglers’ associations, political parties, churches and any number of quite unremarkable groups.
 The right of a group collectively to make decisions that bind its members severally is a simple description of democracy.

 A closely related fear concerns the potential of group rights to rival and override the rights of individuals (e.g. Buchanan 1994; Caste 1992; Graff 1994; Isaac 1992; Macdonald 1989, 126–7; Tamir 1999, 161; Tesón 1998, 132–137).
 One of the strongest motivations for ascribing rights to individual persons is to provide them with safeguards.
 Individuals as individuals are vulnerable to those who wield power in all of its many forms and to the might of numbers.
-Individuals who hold unpopular views or who live unorthodox forms of life or whose existence proves tiresome or objectionable to others, are in constant danger of being crushed by the many who view them negatively.
-When we give rights to individuals, we provide them with moral shields that protect them from the excesses of power, including the excesses of collective power.
-But, if we ascribe rights to groups as well as to individuals, we might find that the rights of individuals are met and overtaken by those of groups, so that rights lose their potency as safeguards for individuals.
-We might fear that, when the rights of a mighty group conflict with those of a mere individual, it is Goliath rather than David who will more frequently emerge as the victor.
+When we give rights to individuals, we provide them with moral shields that protect them from the excesses of power, including excesses of collective power.
+But, if we ascribe rights to groups, we may discover that their rights override the rights of individuals, so that rights lose their potency as safeguards for individuals.
+When the rights of a mighty group come up against those of a mere individual, Goliath rather than David may more frequently emerge as the victor.

 Group rights conceived collectively may seem less threatening to individuals than group rights conceived corporately.
-On the corporate conception a group has a moral standing independently of its members; the standing of the group can therefore displace that of its individual members so that their separate wills or interests or voices as individuals count for nothing.
-By contrast a collective right is held jointly by the individuals who make up the collectivity and is grounded in the standing and interests of those individuals.
-Thus, on the collective conception, there can be no question of individuals disappearing morally into a group in which they cease to have any independent status.
-But fear of collective rights may still be provoked by the way in which they derive from an aggregation of individual interests.
-As we have already seen, on Raz's conception of collective rights, numbers count.
+Because, on the corporate conception, a group has moral standing independently of its members, its standing, will and interest can rival and override those of its individual members.
+A collective right by contrast, because it is held jointly by the individuals who make up the collectivity and is grounded in their standing and interests, presents no similar danger.
+But fear of collective rights may still be provoked by the way in which those rights derive from the aggregation of individual interests.
+As we have already seen, on Raz’s conception of collective rights, numbers count.
 Numbers affect both whether groups have rights and how weighty their rights are (1986, 187, 209).
 Others are loath to accept that rights can derive from, or be affected by, that sort of aggregation (Réaume 1988, 2003; Tamir 1999, 166–71).
 In contemporary philosophy, rights-thinking is commonly opposed to maximizing consequentialism, of which utilitarianism is the prime example.
 Ascribing rights to individuals is a way of acknowledging their separateness as persons and of safeguarding them from the aggregative excesses of utilitarianism.
 But if the aggregation of interests can yield collective rights, a morality of rights may begin to assume the character of, and to present the same dangers as, the very sort of utilitarian thinking that many rights-theorists intend it to preclude, especially for those outside the right-holding group.

 A number of things might be said in response to these worries.
 First, very much depends upon the content that we give group rights.
 It is possible to invest individual rights with a content that would make them unsavoury, but that would not discredit the very idea of individual rights; similarly, the possibility that we might find some group rights objectionable is no reason to dismiss group rights altogether.
 Secondly, it would seem strangely arbitrary, given the moral significance that we give to rights, to insist that the objects of rights can be only goods that individuals can enjoy as independent individuals and never goods they can enjoy only in association with others.
 Some theorists of rights seem to think just that.
 But we cannot take for granted that no good, whose shared nature was such that it could be the possible object only of a group right, could ever have the significance that would justify its actually being the object of a right.